alovajs/alovajs.github.io/tutorial/server/strategy/retry.md

 ### Set an unfixed retry delay time

-Sometimes you want the delay time of each request to be not fixed.
-You can set the delay growth multiple as follows.
-The delay time will increase exponentially according to the number of retries.
+Sometimes you want each retry's delay to vary.
+You can set a delay growth multiple as follows, and the delay will increase exponentially with the number of retries.

 ```javascript
 retry(request, {